WilliamBz12/nu-merkateplace/README.md

 # :closed_book: Why Riverpod with State Notifier?

-I was decide use Riverpod 'cause some reasons, the main was:
+I was decide use Riverpod for the following reasons:
 - The provider is build in a simple var out of the widget file and can be used in any widget.
 - Authored by Rémi Rousselet, the creator of provider (it's to be better than provider package)
 - AutoDispose, when you use auto dispose in your dependecy, it's will be disposed when has no watch in the var, so we have gain of memory.